niktay/niktay.github.io/_posts/2021-03-21-linectf21-babycrypto1.md

 token = b64encode(get_random_bytes(AES.block_size*10))[:AES.block_size*10]
 ```

 As seen from the snippet of code above, the size of our token is going to be aligned to the block size.
 Therefore, we can assume that the **last block contains only the command (plus padding)** since encryption is performed on `token + command`.
-So let's focus solely on what actually matters.
+So lets focus solely on what actually matters.

 ![](/images/babycrypto1/AES-CBC-decrypt-simplified.png)